 Larry: I don’t believe that, you understand.

-But I sure think Lewis has been influential in my life.
+Larry: But I sure think Lewis has been influential in my life.
 One of the profound things that he said is this – he said, “If you put first things first, second things are thrown in.
 If you put second things first, you lose both first and second things.”
 Second things include everything but loving God and loving others because Jesus reduced the law – didn’t reduce the law – He summarized the law: to love God and love others.
 That’s the point of existence.
 And everything else, whether it’s good health, whether it’s kids that love the Lord, which I pray for every day, and my kids both love the Lord, and I couldn’t be more grateful, but they’re all second things.
 And I’ve got to realize that the good that God promises is a good that I might not be able to fully celebrate until heaven.
-But the first thing is to become fully alive as the man that I am, fully alive is the woman that my wife is.
+But the good – the first thing is to become fully alive as the man that I am, fully alive is the woman that my wife is.
 I want to be fully alive, because of the Gospel.
 And that means fully alive with my potential to love other people in a way that makes a difference in their lives and brings me great joy in the process.

 John: This is Focus on the Family and you’re listening to a conversation we had with Dr. Larry Crabb in North Carolina about suffering and the Christian life.
 And it was based on his excellent book, When God’s Ways Make No Sense.
-Get that book from us at focusonthefamily.com/radio.
+Get that book from us at focusonthefamily.com/broadcast.
 Here again, is Focus president Jim Daly.

 Jim: Larry, let’s speak to the mom and dad with the teenagers.
 I’m just trying to pick a scenario where there’s a lot of angst.
 And I think with the mail we see at Focus on the Family, the emails we receive, the counseling department at Focus, this is probably the greatest area of conflict, of need.
 There’s certainly the marital issues as well.
 But in that parenting role, they’re counting on the formula.
-We mentioned it a moment ago, but they’re counting on the fact that if we do A, B and C correctly, biblically, that we will get the child product, D. And it doesn’t work that way.
-So speak to that anxious mom who is now laying her head on the pillow at night going, “Little Johnny, little Mary, they’re not behaving the way I thought they would.
+We mentioned it a moment ago, but they’re counting on the fact that if we do A, B and C correctly, Biblically, that we will get the child product, D. And it doesn’t work that way.
+So, speak to that anxious mom who is now laying her head on the pillow at night going, “Little Johnny, little Mary, they’re not behaving the way I thought they would.
 There’s a problem.”

 Larry: And, Lord, I’m praying to you.
 Yeah.